Canadian Advocacy Council

 _CIP5446Final

 Parham has served on the CAC since September 2016.
+Parham is the President of InvestorCOM, a leading provider of regulatory compliance software and communications solutions for wealth and asset managers in the financial services industry.
 Parham has over a decade of wealth management and regulatory experience.
 He previously held roles at the Ombudsman for Banking Services & Investments and the Brattle Group.
 Mr. Nasseri holds a CFA charter and an MBA from Schulich School of Business.

 Parham Nasseri